gauravp379/Ayurveda-Remedies-Mobile-Application-Development/README.md

 ## 👨‍💻 Developer

-Developed with ❤️ for learning Android development and promoting awareness of Ayurvedic wellness.
+Developed with Shrawani Chaudari for learning Android development and promoting awareness of Ayurvedic wellness.

 ---